-Please make use of the ‘like’ feature within comments and discussions if you see a comment you like or a question that you want to ask too.
-This will assist the facilitators in answering as many of your questions as possible, and the posts with the most ‘likes’ are more likely to receive a response.
+Please make use of the ‘like’ feature within comments and discussions if you see a comment you like or want to ask a fellow learner a follow-up question.

 The comments sections can be a little overwhelming if there are lots of responses, so please don’t feel you have to read all of them!
 We recommend reading the first page of most recent comments and then the first page of ‘most liked’ comments – this will help you keep up-to-date with the newest and hottest comments in the course.